10usr/container_workshop/lab4.md

 <br />

-**Creating the first images**
+**Creating the first images** ???

         There is a special empty image called scratch.
         -   It allows to *build from scratch*.

-The docker import command loads a tarball into Docker.
+        The podman import command import a tarball and save it as a filesystem image.
         -   The imported tarball becomes a standalone image.
         -   That new image has a single layer.

         Note: you will probably never have to do this yourself.

 <br />

 **Creating other images**

-`docker commit`
+`podman commit`
 -   Saves all the changes made to a container into a new layer.
 -   Creates a new image (effectively a copy of the container).

-`docker build`
+`podman build`
 -   Performs a repeatable build sequence.
 -   This is the preferred method!